Kotlin/dokka/docs/topics/plugins/plugins_introduction.md

 ## Applying Dokka plugins

-Dokka plugins are published as separate artifacts, so to apply a Dokka plugin you only need to add as a dependency.
+Dokka plugins are published as separate artifacts, so to apply a Dokka plugin you only need to add it as a dependency.
 From there, the plugin will extend Dokka by itself - no extra actions needed.

 > Plugins that use the same extension points or work in a similar way can interfere with each other.